Disentangling Electron-Boson Interactions on the Surface of a Familiar Ferromagnet

-Notably, a two-dimensional, dispersionless behavior can be observed for the mentioned spin minority and majority bands.
-While their surrounding band features at $E_{\text{F}}$ readily disperse with $k_{\text{z}}$ along the bulk $\Gamma\rightarrow\text{L}$ direction, the two parallel spin bands appear approximately linear, with little or no $k_{\text{z}}$ dependence (Fig.~\ref{fig:fig1}e).
-These are common features of states that are localized or quasi-localized perpendicular at the atomic surface, where the symmetry with $k_{\text{z}}$ is broken \cite{kevan1992angle}.
+Notably, a two-dimensional, dispersionless behavior can be observed from the mentioned spin minority and majority bands.
+While their surrounding energy band features at $E_{\text{F}}$ readily disperse with wave vector $\vb{k}_{\text{z}}$ along the bulk $\Gamma\rightarrow\text{L}$ direction, the two parallel spin bands appear approximately linear, with little or no $\vb{k}_{\text{z}}$ dependence (Fig.~\ref{fig:fig1}e).
+These are common features of states that are localized or quasi-localized perpendicular at the atomic surface where the $\vb{k}_{\text{z}}$ symmetry is broken \cite{kevan1992angle}.

-In Fig.~\ref{fig:fig1}f, the minority spin surface states of Ni(111) along $\vb{b}_{s}$ (red) are shown, overlapping with the projected bulk majority spin states (grey).
-The overlap should enable coupling between surface and bulk states through spin-flip scattering processes, e.g. by the absorption or emission of magnons \cite{Claessen2004}.
-Hence the measured, $k_{\text{z}}$-independent bands in Figs.~\ref{fig:fig1}d and \ref{fig:fig1}e are assumed to be surface resonance states \cite{Claessen2004,kevan1992angle}.
-The calculations (Fig.~\ref{fig:fig1}f) suggest that a handful of similar states should exist near $E_{\text{F}}$ with $k_{||}=0.7$-$0.8~\text{Å}^{-1}$.
-Several different resonances should therefore -- in principle, be observable from ARPES measurements.
+In Fig.~\ref{fig:fig1}f, the calculated, unrenormalized spin minority surface states of Ni(111) along $\vb{b}_{\text{s}}$ are shown, some of which appear to qualitatively resemble the dispersion of the measured spin minority states highlighted in Fig.~\ref{fig:fig1}d.
+The calculated spin minority states (Fig.~\ref{fig:fig1}f, red) appear to overlap with the projected spin majority states from the bulk (gray), thereby enabling coupling between surface and bulk states through spin-flip scattering processes by the absorption or emission of magnons \cite{Claessen2004}.
+A similar overlap is also present between the calculated spin majority surface states and the projected spin minority bulk bands (see the Supplementary Note~\cite{Suppl_Mat}).
+Hence the measured, $\vb{k}_{\text{z}}$-independent bands in Figs.~\ref{fig:fig1}d and \ref{fig:fig1}e are interpreted as surface resonance states \cite{Claessen2004,kevan1992angle}.
+The calculations suggest that a handful of similar states exist near $E_{\text{F}}$ with $k_{||}=0.7$-$0.8~\text{Å}^{-1}$.
+Several different resonances should, therefore -- in principle, be observable from ARPES measurements.